Faculty & Staff Bios

 A.A.
 Arts, Communication, Dean College

-Mr. V has been working as a Teaching Assistant for the New York City Department of Education since 2011.
+Mr. V has been working for the New York City Department of Education since 2011.
 Born in Michigan and transplanted to the Bronx, N.Y. at an early age, Mr. Visners was a Varsity Football Letterman at Mount St. Michael Academy and in College.
 Syndicated and Published International Artist, Mr. Visners continues to establish his creative direction in Film, Music Production and Special Education.
 Mr. Visners is dedicated to positive reinforcement and helping all students to reach their short and long term goals at Bronx Envision Academy.

 Ms. Sheena Wilson, Mathematics Teacher

 M.S. in Education, The City College School of Education

 Ms. Wilson has worked with a variety of student learners in the Bronx since 2004.
 She loves mathematics and looks forward to encouraging each students’ love and comprehension of the subject throughout the new year.